supaflyENJOY/DynamicsDocs/docs/Practitioners/PractitionerRoles.md

  ##  Add Practitioner Role Codes

  To create a new Practitioner Role Code, click on the 3 dots on the subgrid.
-Then click on the 'New Practitioner Role Code' button.
+Then click on 'New Practitioner Role Code'.
 This will open up the New Practitioner Role Code Main Form.

  - *Code* - select the role (BCBA, Behavior Technician)
  - Practitioner Role - If this form is opened via the Practitioner Roles subgrid (on the Practitioner Role Main Form), this field is populated with the 'Practitioner Role'.